Doctor Who Monsters, Aliens and Villains

 (Justin Richards)

-Having deduced that the Silver Bullet chips would be used to spread Voractyll across the planet, The Doctor was able to find the Voracians by examining the signal generated by the pen and tracking down where it was broadcasting.
-Although this procedure was interrupted, with George’s help, The Doctor managed to not only work out a way to neutralise the Silver Bullet chips but also to emulate the bug in otherwise unaffected systems.
-Taking a tank (The only definitely non-Bug-affected transport he could find), The Doctor picked up Harry and the others before heading off to 10 Downing Street, where they tricked the Prime Minister into confessing what he’d done when a Russian general contacted him over a video phone and threatened to launch the nuclear arsenal, thus forcing the Prime Minister to admit his role in events.
-However, time was running out, since the Voracians would be activating Voractyll any time now.
-Fortunately, The Doctor managed to find out that they had hidden away in the PM’s private residence, Chequers, but since a show of force would provoke the Voracians into activating Voractyll ahead of schedule, The Doctor and Harry went to Chequers alone, and Harry created a distraction while The Doctor broke in, confronting a programmer that the Voracians had converted just as he was about to install the missing code sequences and activate the programme.
-Having deactivated enough of the man’s Voracian programming before he was recaptured, The Doctor and Harry were able to distract the Voracians long enough to provoke them into activating Voractyll without checking the programme for faults - and they realized too late that The Doctor had programmed it to emulate the Millennium Bug.
+Although this still left them with the issue of the Voracians, The Doctor convinced Brooks to reveal that the last of the Silver Bullet staff had 'retreated' to his private residence, Chequers.
+Since a show of force would provoke the Voracians into activating Voractyll ahead of schedule, The Doctor and Harry went to Chequers alone, and Harry created a distraction while The Doctor broke in, confronting a programmer that the Voracians had converted just as he was about to install the missing code sequences and activate the programme.
+Having deactivated enough of the man's Voracian programming before he was recaptured, The Doctor and Harry were able to distract the Voracians long enough to provoke them into activating Voractyll without checking the programme for faults… and they realized too late that The Doctor had programmed it to emulate the Millennium Bug.
 As Voractyll had to pass through the Voracians before entering the main computer network, the Voracians shut down or exploded when their systems came into contact with a program that required a date, destroying Voractyll and ending the invasion for good.

 Return to the top of this page